Kmeakin/walrus-report/src/20-reference.md

 [^LetTypes]: See @sec:reference:types for more information about types and type-inference.

 ### Lvalues {#sec:reference:lvalues}
-Although the assignment operator, `=` can syntactically acccept an expression on its left-hand side, semantically it only makes sense to mutate an expression that refers to a location in memory: it would not make sense to attempt to mutate a literal expression, or a temporary result of an intermediate
+Although the assignment operator, `=` can syntactically accept an expression on its left-hand side, semantically it only makes sense to mutate an expression that refers to a location in memory: it would not make sense to attempt to mutate a literal expression, or a temporary result of an intermediate